Last Updated on November 14, 2022

 - Coordinated WAN analysis and WAN migration.

-- Singled out and implemented self-healing, multi-homed solution to stabilize production internet connectivity, which radically improved SLAs.
+- Singled out and implemented a self-healing, multi-homed solution to stabilize production internet connectivity, which radically improved SLAs.

 - Leveraged SolarWinds VNMQ to monitor VPNs and internet health checks to improve visibility and create efficiency.